bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach is an array mehtod that uses loop logic.
+With that in mind, you have to manually .push each argument into a new array, whereas in .map it automatically creates a new array for you and has the similar functionalities as the .filter method.

 2. Explain the difference between a callback and a higher order function.

+    callbacks pass functions whereas higher order functions take functions as parameters.

 3. What is closure?

+    Basically a nested function having the ability to use variables outside of itself.

 4. Describe the four rules of the 'this' keyword.

+    this is a tag that can be used implicitly refer to something (functions or objects)

 5. Why do we need super() in an extended class?

+    super is the syntax that allows sub-classing

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.